Dreamvention/2_d_blog_module_230/readme.md

 8. If you are running an opencart store below 2.3.0.0 - you will need to activate the Event Compatibility option in Event Manager -> Settings.
 9. Then Go to Twig Manager -> Tab Settings and activate Twig support.
 10. Then go to Blog Module and switch the status ON.

+###Requirments
+d_blog_module requires TWIG templating engine to be installed and supported by Opencart.
+You can add Twig support with the [d_twig_manager](https://github.com/Dreamvention/2_d_twig_manager).

+##Support
+Please create a Issue in this git repository and we will get back to you.